DerYeger/jan-mueller/content/en/projects/graph-editor.md

 This happened regardless of the actual element `pointerup` should have provided and did not match the behavior of mouse inputs.

 The solution I came up with was to use separate events for mouse and touch input.
-In addition, touch events now check for intersections between nodes and the pointer to handle the creating of links.
+In addition, touch events now check for intersections between nodes, and the pointer to handle the creating of links.

 ## Demo
 <demo-frame src="https://graph.yeger.eu" title="Graph Editor"></demo-frame>